 Applicants who want to take a few courses for credit but not earn a degree or certificate, should apply through the regular admissions route but specify their faculty and program as "Undeclared - no program."

 Continuing Studies Credit

 Certain courses offered through Continuing Studies may earn UNBC credit without the student having to be admitted formally.
-See "Continuing Studies" under the Services and Facilities section in this calendar or online at www.unbc.ca/continuing-studies.
+Find more information online at www.unbc.ca/continuing-studies.

 Admission to a Second Undergraduate Degree